jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) at all times in the income year, mainly for the benefit of a natural person for whom the gifting settlors of the trust have natural love and affection, or had natural love and affection when alive:
     (ii) mainly for the benefit of an organisation or trust with income that is exempt income under section CW 41 or CW 42 (which relate to the income of charities); and
   (d) is not a superannuation scheme.
+Change from revenue account method
+(8B) A person who uses the revenue account method to calculate FIF income or loss for the person’s attributing interests that are RAM interests or extended RAM interests may choose to change to another calculation method for an income year and all future income years.
+An election to change to any method other than the attributable FIF income method under this subsection is irrevocable.
+Change to revenue account method
+(8C) A person may choose to change from another calculation method to the revenue account method for an attributing interest in a FIF only if—
+  (a) the interest was either not previously a RAM interest or was an excluded RAM interest; and (b) at the time of the election, the interest satisfies all the criteria for a RAM interest set out in section EX 46B(6); and
+  (c) the election is made for the first income year in which the interest satisfies paragraph (b); and (d) the person has never held an attributing interest in a FIF for which the person could have chosen to use the revenue account method under section EX 46B(2) and for which the person chose not to use that method, other than an excluded RAM interest.
-Change to fair dividend rate method in return for 2008–09, 2009–10 tax year (9) A person may change to the fair dividend rate method from the branch equivalent method or the accounting profits method in the person's return of income for—
+Change to fair dividend rate method in return for 2008–09, 2009–10 tax year (9)
-  (a) the 2008–09 tax year, if the person has not furnished a return for that tax year before the date on which the Taxation (International Taxation, Life Insurance, and Remedial Matters) Act 2009 receives the Royal assent; or
-  (b) the 2009–10 tax year, if the person has furnished a return for the 2008–09 tax year before the date on which that Act receives the Royal assent.
-Change to fair dividend rate method for first income year beginning on or after 1 July 2011 (10) A person may change to the fair dividend rate method from the accounting profits method, the branch equivalent method, or the deemed rate of return method in the person's return of income for the first income year beginning on or after 1 July 2011.
+Change to fair dividend rate method for first income year beginning on or after 1 July 2011 (10)

 ### EX 63 Consequences of changes in method
 Changes between cost-based methods and attributable FIF income method (1) Subsection (2) applies if a person holding an attributing interest in a FIF changes the calculation method for calculating FIF income or loss from the interest—
-  (a) from 1 of the 4 cost-based calculation methods (the comparative value method, the deemed rate of return method, the fair dividend rate method, or the cost method) to the attributable FIF income method; or
+  (a) from 1 of the 5 cost-based calculation methods (the comparative value method, the deemed rate of return method, the fair dividend rate method, the cost method, or the revenue account method) to the attributable FIF income method; or
-  (b) from the attributable FIF income method to 1 of the 4 cost-based calculation methods.
+  (b) from the attributable FIF income method to 1 of the 5 cost-based calculation methods.
 Treatment as disposal for market value
 (2) The person is treated as having—
   (a) disposed of the interest to an unrelated person immediately before the start of the first accounting period to which the new method applies; and